Travel Nurse Across America® provided this article

-Once you have a few people that seem to fit well with your personality, it can be very helpful to engage on a regular basis to help those relationships grow.
+Once you have a few people that seem to fit well with your personality, engaging regularly can be very helpful to help those relationships grow.
 Host a book club, regular dinner potluck, or even a wine and cheese tasting to bring people together.

-Social media is just as the name suggests, a place to foster socializing.
+As the name suggests, social media is a place to foster socializing.
 Look for Meet-Ups, Facebook pages and groups, event pages, and apps that are designed to connect people with similar interests.
 Always use precautions to stay safe.
-Never give out personal information online, meet only in well light public places, inform someone about any meetings with location details, etc. For direct, secure, and private communication, try our Nurse to Nurse Connection tool.
-(Please note you must be registered to use this tool).
+Never give out personal information online, meet only in well-lighted public places, inform someone about any meetings with location details, etc.

 While it’s not advisable to download your entire life story at a first encounter, it is often helpful to share about yourself gradually to grow a relationship.
 Showing emotion and confiding in someone you trust can help bolster a casual friendship into something more valuable to both parties.

 Most of your life may be consumed by your work, and it is undoubtedly a proud part of your day.
 However, nursing may not be interesting to everyone.
 Share on a gradual basis and gauge reception from your audience.
 And be sure never to share personal details about your patients or information that can be linked to a specific person.
 Privacy and discretion should always be your top job despite how rousing the details may be.

 Once you have done a great job meeting new people and forming a few friendships, you must keep them going.
 Any relationship takes some effort.
 Try to schedule regular “dates” or activities.
 Go for coffee, have a monthly movie night, commit to trying a new restaurant regularly, or even have a “call date’ to chat.
 In a world of instant technology and texting, it is still imperative to have live conversations for a relationship to last.